 Dr. Zitt is a past president of the Long Island Allergy and Asthma Society.
 He has

-served on the board of directors of the Joint Council of Allergy Asthma and Immunology as well as on the editorial board of the Annals of Allergy Asthma & Immunology.
+served on the board of directors of the Joint Council of Allergy Asthma and Immunology as well as on the Editorial Board of the Annals of Allergy Asthma & Immunology.
 He has published numerous scientific papers and abstracts and lectured both nationally and internationally on topics regarding asthma, allergy and anaphylaxis.
-Highlights include the Bela Schick Lectureship, and the Robert T. Scanlon Memorial Lectureship.
-Recognition awards include the College’s Distinguished Fellow Award and the WAO’s Outstanding Clinician Award of the World Allergy Organization.
+Highlights include the ACAAI Bela Schick Lectureship and the Robert T. Scanlon Memorial Lectureship.
+He received the ACAAI Distinguished Fellow Award and the Outstanding Clinician Award of the World Allergy Organization.